 Many line transfer effects are very important in the BLR.
 It is necessary to iterate on the solution to converge the optical depths.
-We do so by including the following command iterate to convergence
+But we only want to see the results from the last iteration.
+We do this by including the following commands